 - RSC is known for the contribution the YJP make to the fabric of club life and the sport of sailing in general, be it via contributing at work parties, helping on sailing courses or participating at regular Sunday racing, or acting as ambassadors for the sport at home and school and in the general public forum.
 YJP members are an intrinsic and fully integrated part of club activities.

-In 2020 the plan is to consolidate the efforts & systems we have already put in place, as well as providing further challenge and opportunity, these include;
+As 2020 was such a challenging year, the 2021 plan is to consolidate the efforts & systems we have already put in place, as well as providing further challenge and opportunity, these include;

 Pre-Sailor Activities are for our younger members who are not yet old enough to start to learn to sail via the RYA Training courses.
 These sessions will operate as frequently as possible once the weather if warmer and will be a combination of ad-hoc events (usually on Sundays) and pre-advertised events designed to encourage our younger sailors onto the water in a supportive, fun environment whilst teaching basic water safety and helping them to participate in club life.